 -Virginia Woolf, The Waves

 This body of work is about the tranquility of nature and the meditational affect of maintaining a studio art discipline.
 It is amazing how at peace one feels when gazing at the ocean or while sitting by a campfire.
 Looking at nature in motion can be mesmerizing.
-Similarly, the human act of making things in a repeated manner can harness some of this natural power.
+Similarly, the human act of making things in a repeated manner can channel some of this natural power.
 Over the course of a year, I carved a plaster mold that captures the hypnotic effect of gazing at undulating waters.
 I press clay into this master mold and then glaze and paint on the repeated patterns to correspond to my own patterns of feeling and sensation.
 Waters ebb and flow; rivers rise, die, and change direction.
 As a maker, I respond to these changing tides by harnessing the flow and adding color.